PG&E Corporation (PCG) Shares Soar Above 1-Year High

 Credit Suisse gave a rating of “Outperform” to PCG, setting the target price at $17 in the report published on April 26th of the previous year.

-After a stumble in the market that brought PCG to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.59% of gains for the given period.
+After a stumble in the market that brought PCG to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -0.71% of loss for the given period.

 Insider Trading